Volunteer Opportunities with World Relief!

 Do you have a passion for education?
 Consider serving refugee and immigrant youth as an after-school tutor.
 Click here for more information.

 The Mentorship Program at World Relief is designed to pair young refugee participants (15-24 years old) with mentors from the community who are dedicated to helping them identify and achieve their short-term and long-term goals.
 Learn more here.

 World Relief's Youth Refugee & Immigrant Summer Enrichment (RISE) Camp provides refugee & immigrant youth with opportunities to combat summer learning loss in a culturally and linguistically supported environment.
-To learn more about how you can be a part of next year's camp, click here.
+To learn more about this summer's camps, click here.
+Contact Rob Callus for more information.

 We're accepting donations to meet various refugee needs.
 Check out this link to see how you can contribute (donate)